10 Linux Server Distros That Could Save You a Bundle

 If you didn't know that Oracle produces its own Linux distribution, you're not alone.
 Oracle's Unbreakable Linux (OUL) is Red Hat Enterprise Linux fortified with Oracle's own special Kool-Aid.
 Optimized for Oracle's database services, OUL is a heavy contender in the enterprise Linux market.
 If you run Oracle databases and want to run them on Linux, you know the drill: Call Oracle.

 Other than an "unbreakable" version of Linux, what else does the mighty Oracle offer your business?
 Oracle offers excellent enterprise-level support, comprehensive management, indemnification and testing at very reasonable prices.
-If you run the world's best database, you should run it on the world's best operating system: Linux.
+If you already run the world's best database, you should run it on the world's best operating system: Linux.